warehouse-13/cosmic/build-docs/docs/build-guide/demo-build.md

 I started a new dhcp server in my VLAN to respond to address requests from the MicroVMs.

-I set the cluster `vip` address to be from outside the pool `192.168.10.25`.

 ```bash
 apt update
 apt install -y isc-dhcp-server